antimodular/ofxAudioUnit/readme.md

 Adding ofxAudioUnit to your oF app
 ---------------------------------

-If you have [OFPlugin](https://github.com/admsyn/OFPlugin), it will sort out the frameworks dependencies for you.
-If you'd like to set ofxAudioUnit up manually:

 * Add the ofxAudioUnit src folder to your Xcode project
 * Add the AudioUnit and CoreAudioKit frameworks to your project
 * If you're using ofxAudioUnitMidi, add the CoreMidi framework to your project as well